 - Ending now—ending the count right now.

-To create a query that shows all events over the last seven days, do the following:
+To create a query that counts all events over the last seven days, do the following:

-- Click Explore in the navigation bar.
+- Click Explore in the left navigation bar.
 The Interana default query page appears.

-- In the first line of the query, select Show, count, and events from the drop-down lists if they're not already selected.
+- In the first line of the query, select count and events from the drop-down lists if they're not already selected.